 Overclocking thermal velocity boost, or OCTVB, allows the user to manually configure the Thermal Velocity Boost behavior of Intel CPUs.

-With the introduction of the Intel Cryo Cooling Technology in 2020, Intel opened up the Thermal Velocity Boost configuration to motherboard vendors.
-Obviously, the Cryo Cooling technology exploits the increased overclocking headroom of much lower operating temperatures.
+With the introduction of the Intel Cryo Cooling Technology in 2020, Intel opened up the TVB configuration to motherboard vendors.
+The feature is named OverClocking Thermal Velocity Boost, or OCTVB for short.

 You can use either XTU or, on motherboards that support it, configure Thermal Velocity Boost from the BIOS.
 The easiest way to understand the Thermal Velocity Boost configuration is by going from top ratio to bottom ratio.

 The first column lists the count of active cores, going from 1 active core to 8 active cores with the 11900K.

 The second column describes the maximum possible ratio for a particular count of active cores.
 So, in this example, the maximum ratio for 1 core active is 56 and the maximum ratio for 8 cores active is 53.
 Since we keep a fixed base clock frequency of 100 MHz, this results in respectively 5.6 GHz and 5.3 GHz.

 The third column describes the first temperature offset point.
 When the CPU exceeds this temperature, it will decrease the ratio of the CPU.
 In my example, when 4 cores are active, and the CPU temperature exceeds 64 degrees then the CPU will decrease the ratio.
 Similarly, when the temperature exceeds 52 degrees and 8 cores are active, the CPU will also decrease the frequency.